 Rollout of the vaccine in the UK started in December 2020, therefore specific long-term effects are unknown at this time.
 Even though people have begun to receive these vaccines, studies will continue to evaluate their safety and effectiveness long into the future.
 These studies will also focus on how long the immunity lasts from the vaccines.

 If you hear something that concerns you, either about side effects or another topic, it is important that you look for information from a trusted and reliable source.
 Some articles and videos posted online are based on personal opinion, not scientific evidence, or expert advice.
 You can read more about the facts from the following sources online:

 This condition can also occur naturally, and clotting problems are a common complication of COVID-19 infection.
 An increased risk has not yet been seen after other COVID-19 vaccines but is being carefully monitored.

 Currently, JCVI has advised that it is preferable for people under 30 to have a vaccine other than AZ.
 If you choose to have another COVID-19 vaccine you may have to wait to be protected.
-You may wish to go ahead with the AZ vaccination after you have considered all the risks and benefits for you.

 (Source: Public Health England)